roarbotics/2019_SimpleSpace/README.md

 # 2019_SimpleSpace
 a simpler version of the deep space code with less functionality

 If you are reading this, you are probably having problems.
+Good luck.

-Good luck Also use [this](https://wpilib.screenstepslive.com/s/4485) (control system) and [this](https://buildmedia.readthedocs.org/media/pdf/phoenix-documentation/latest/phoenix-documentation.pdf) (CAN stuff)
+Also use [this](https://wpilib.screenstepslive.com/s/4485) (control system) and [this](https://buildmedia.readthedocs.org/media/pdf/phoenix-documentation/latest/phoenix-documentation.pdf) (CAN stuff)